How to apply for OSAP aid and submit documents

 - You cannot upload a file that is larger than 2 MB in size.

-Please note you can submit your documents to the Student Financial Services office, we have a dropbox in the door of C138 York Hall if you can’t come during our office hours.
+Please note you can submit your documents to the Student Financial Services office by email.

 Depending on the time of the year, the processing of your application may take six to eight weeks.
 Check the status of your file by logging into the government OSAP website.